 Basil (linalool CT), lavender, neroli and petitgrain also contain high levels of linalool.

-Other oils and resins that may support mediation include frankincense, myrrh, patchouli, rose, rosemary, spikenard and vetivert.
+Other oils and resins that may support meditation include frankincense, myrrh, patchouli, peppermint, rose, rosemary, spikenard and vetivert.

-For example, Frankincense and patchouli slow and deepen breathing, and instill a sense of peace.
+For example, Frankincense and patchouli slow and deepen breathing, and instil a sense of peace.
 Lavender and geranium balance and calm emotion.
 Rosemary aids memory and concentration.
+Peppermint clears the sinuses, eases breathing and aids concentration.
 Vetivert is ‘grounding’.

 Odour detection draws the perceivers’ awareness to their breathing, to the moment.